Dover Soup Kitchen remains closed until further notice

 For I was hungry and you fed me.
 I was thirsty, and you gave me a drink.

 On Christmas Day, the Dover Soup Kitchen uses the hall at Salem Baptist Church to serve a cooked lunch to anyone who needs it.
 We also distribute presents and non-perishable food for people to take away with them.
-Volunteers who are not on the annual rota are always welcome to come along and help on the day.

 Support for the Dover Soup Kitchen comes from individuals and churches in the Dover district.
 Volunteers and donations (both financial and in kind) are vital to support our work and enable us to continue this service to the community.